The airline industry has a major problem and that is its carbon footprint.

-It has known about this for decades but like all other carbon intensive industries it has ignored, lied about it and deflected the issues that will haunt it for years to come, that is, aircraft pollute our atmosphere with greenhouse gases more efficiently than any other industry.
+It has known about this for decades, like all other carbon intensive industries it has ignored, lied and deflected this issue; something that will haunt it for years to come, that is, aircraft pollute our atmosphere with greenhouse gases more efficiently than any other form of transport.

 Why?
 Well, the world has changed over the past few years and so is our climate, airlines are trying to change the way they fly their planes, they no longer want to be the ones sowing the seeds of doom across our skies all dressed up in stylish logos and comfortable cabins.
 Airlines have realised the number is up.

 To bridge the gap, they are betting on SAF.
-We can’t call it sustainable anymore, its an ‘alternative aviation fuel’ or AAF.
+We can’t call it sustainable anymore, it’s an ‘alternative aviation fuel’ or AAF.
 The fuel is refined using reclaimed organic materials such as plastic bags, forest litter, (bio mass), waste foods and cooking oils.

 The most common of these is cooking oil.
 The farmer, remember him?
 Clears the land of natural vegetation, sows his sunflower seeds, uses fertiliser to grow them, they are harvested, transported, crushed, bottled, transported to the warehouse then on to the kitchen, heated up and used for cooking, drained and then transported back to the recycler, cleaned distilled, reformulated and burnt again as AAF, that’s some carbon footprint, in fact cooking oil has double carbon footprint.

-The soft cuddly word “sustainable” makes everything OK.
+The soft cuddly word “sustainable” makes us think everything is OK.
 But it’s not OK, today we have a name for it, “greenwashing”.
 The EU are currently debating how this mis-information campaign has to be stopped, not just for airlines but all consumer products, it will not be long before other leading economies will follow.

-What can be done to help us bridge the gap between guilt free flying and putting our heads in the sand hoping it doesn’t really matter?
+So, what can be done to help us bridge the gap between guilt free flying and putting our heads in the sand hoping it doesn’t really matter?

 Ergonomic wing designs that mimic bird’s feathers are in development, flight paths are being made shorter thus reducing times the planes spend in sky.
 Lighter composites for manufacture and more fuel-efficient engines regularly come into service.

 At best we are standing still, the number of people flying is growing again, so it’s a race against time.